 It is a 70,000-square-foot entertainment and shopping complex with artisan markets, a private beach club, pools, restaurants, and bars.

 Silver, leather, fragrances, jewelry, pottery, liquor, crafts, souvenirs—Costa Maya has it all just steps from the ship.

 Dating back to 1000 BC, the Mayan ceremonial center is the most visited ruin in the region.
 It’s a 50-minute drive from port.

 The quaint village has a beachfront promenade with shops, bars, and restaurants serving some of the best ceviche in the Caribbean.

 This site is best known for Temple of the Masks, a pyramid with 10-foot sculpted masks of the sun god running up the sides of its stairways.

-Walk in the footsteps of ancient Mayans at a fascinating lost city that archaeologists believe was a thriving metropolis some 1,500 years ago.
-Chacchoben’s ceremonial center alone covers about 2.5 square miles.
+Walk in Mayan footsteps at a lost city that archaeologists believe was a thriving metropolis 1,500 years ago.
+The ceremonial center alone covers about two-and-a-half square miles.

 Crown of Light